Many or all companies we feature compensate us. Compensation and editorial

 CFP®

-Finally, you’ll have to meet a lender’s requirements for age (usually 18 or older) and residency, as some lenders only operate in certain states.
+You must also meet a lender’s requirements for age (usually 18 or older) and residency because some lenders only operate in certain states.
 Lenders typically require verifying documentation when you apply, such as proof of address, pay stubs, or bank statements.

 How do you apply for personal loans?